Clever tricks to help you reduce your ecological footprint...

 ...including a few you've probably never seen before.

 WASHER / DRYER

-- Switch over to compact fluorescent light bulbs - those funky spiral-shaped ones, which use only 25-30% of the energy that their incandescent equivalents use.
+- Switch over to LED bulbs - they use only 1/4th or 1/5th as much energy as regular incandescent (tungsten) bulbs.
 Normal light bulbs are only 5% efficient, which means that 95% of the electricity they consume is wasted -- as heat.
-CFs, on the other hand, are about 20% efficient (about four times as efficient).
+LEDs, on the other hand, are about 20-25% efficient.
 Switching your bulbs to CFs can very quickly cut your electric bill in half.

 - Avoid halogen lamps.
 Halogen bulbs are even less efficient than regular incandescent bulbs, and just 1/8th as efficient as CF bulbs.
 Although nice and bright, they have an enormous cost, both ecologically and economically.